GoupilRobin/speech-net-cs/README.md

 - Add repeater to the Sentence and Phrase syntax such as the Regex one `new Sentence("(cmd_open|cmd_follow){2}")` to repeat the group 2 times and `new Sentence("(cmd_open|cmd_follow){1,3}")` to repeat between 1 to 3 times for instance (for 0 times as minimum, just make it optional)
 - Unity Server process spawner to observe a cooldown or a max retry count, followed by an event to inform external components (e.g. show error message to user that something is wrong with the Marvin Server)
 - Better connection integrity detection.
 A simple ping should already help a lot
+- Add an abstract layer between the Server and the speech recognition to allow adding other speech libraries
+- Evaluate alternate offline speech engine such as CMUSphinx